 Joey’s only request was that they take pictures down in the creek behind where they built their wedding arbor.
 The bride & groom’s first date consisted of riding bikes down on these trails, and they learned so much about each other among these trees.
 Of COURSE, we honored that request!

 Every detail of this wedding was lovingly crafted by Jordyn & Joey and their dearest friends.
-They built the arbor with their own two hands, and collected the other things from antique stores and estate sales together.
+They built the arbor with their own two hands, and collected the other things from antique stores and by hiring an estate planning lawyer they made it possible in her ancestral estate .
 Not a single piece of decor for this wedding was left to chance… they were completely intentional in every choice.